vatpac-technology/sops/docs/worldflight/Enroute/yssyypad.md

 Some aircraft will be handed off to KAT south of route on **H260**.
 When it's suitable, KAT must clear these aircraft DCT **BORLI**.

 #### Runway 30 at YPAD
-If Runway 30 is in use for arrivals at YPAD, aircraft can be sent DCT **PADEL** for the RNP Approach Runway 30.
+If Runway 30 is in use for arrivals at YPAD, aircraft can be sent DCT **DRINA**, thence **AD**, to expect Runway 30.
+This will help ease the load on the sequence in to 05/23.

 This will only be available for the *first few hours* of the event, while YPAD has low or no departures (Until approximately **0030Z**).